 These changes will not apply to preapproved 403(b) plans, which will continue to be either VS or M&P plans with advisory or opinion letters.

-In Announcement 2018-05, the IRS set April 30, 2020, as the deadline for employers to adopt a new preapproved DB plan document and receive reliance on a sponsor’s advisory or opinion letter for the second preapproved plan cycle.
+On March 27, IRS extended the deadline for employers to adopt a new preapproved DB plan document to July 31 — a three-month delay from the April 30 deadline set forth in Announcement 2018-05.
+Employers that meet this deadline can rely on the institutional sponsor’s advisory or opinion letter for the second preapproved plan cycle.
 These letters cover changes on the 2012 Cumulative List.
 A list of preapproved DB plan documents for the second cycle is available on the IRS website.